 While Codemasters’ trademarks are semi-realistic racers like GRID, F1 2019 is a simulation.
 At the same time, the company was never shy to admit they are making compromises to have the game more appealing.
 For example, the cockpit camera gives a bit better view than in real life, and even when you disable all the assists, cars are still more comfortable to handle than in real life.
 That doesn’t mean you’ll be able to turn off traction control and drive perfect laps via gamepad, as you’ll still need a quality wheel to stay on the track.
 As you’ll always fight to stay on the road and run consistent fast laps, it’s doubtful you’ll overthink about it.

 If you’ve played old F1 racers, no doubt you didn’t like artificial intelligence.
-In these days, the best you could get were realistic positions during the races with AI racers that won’t kick you off the track for no reason.
+In these days, the best you could get was realistic positions during the races with AI racers that won’t kick you off the track for no reason.
 In the Codemasters game, you can drive in the traffic without worrying too much that someone will crash into you – at least not more than in real life.
-Not only that, but computer controlled drivers are trying to imitate the styles of drivers like Kimi Raikkonen or Lewis Hamilton, though it’s not easy to judge how successful is the game at it.
+Not only that, but computer-controlled drivers are trying to imitate the styles of drivers like Kimi Raikkonen or Lewis Hamilton, though it’s not easy to judge how successful is the game at it.
 What is probably the most irritating thing for sim racers is the lack of virtual reality support.
 If you check the list of best VR sites, you’ll see that Codemasters F1 games are still not supporting VR, which would take the realism to a whole new level.
 The company is staying mum on the subject, while its highly-praised DiRT Rally series features excellent VR.

 While F1 series has a long way to go, this is still a game that we could recommend even to hardcore racers, unless they insist on VR.
 In that case, they’ll have to wait until 2020 or in 2021 when the next generation of console arrives.